Canada Trade Infrastructure Plan

 So, what needs to happen?

+With trade threats facing our country and momentum finally building to reduce long-standing interprovincial trade barriers, the time to act is now.
 We urge the federal government to immediately convene provincial, federal and industry representatives to develop a Canada Trade Infrastructure Plan that delivers:

 So, what needs to happen?

+With trade threats facing our country and momentum finally building to reduce long-standing interprovincial trade barriers, the time to act is now.
 We urge the federal government to immediately convene provincial, federal and industry representatives to develop a Canada Trade Infrastructure Plan that delivers:

 We need long-term thinking, leadership and nation building.